ibotdotout/robot-packtpub/README.md

-# Pybot-Packpub
+# Pybot-Packtpub

-Automatic get free ebook from packpub to your account
+Automatic get free ebook from packtpub to your account

 ## How to Use with Docker